Picoba-Solutions-GmbH/lotse/README.md

 1. **Project Deployment**

-- Package Python project with requirements.txt
+- Package your project (Python, Go, .NET, or custom container)

-- Use the REST API to deploy the project
+- Use the REST API or UI drag-and-drop to deploy the project

 - Lotse stores information in PostgreSQL and on disk

 2. **Execution**

-- Request project execution via REST endpoint
+- Request project execution via REST endpoint or UI

-- Lotse spins up a Kubernetes container
+- Lotse spins up a Kubernetes container with improved status monitoring

 - Dependencies are installed or retrieved from cache

-- Project is executed with specified entry point
+- Project is executed with specified entry point and runtime arguments

 3. **Development Features**